 New Development Community Management (SPC440)

-This two-day course is directed to senior community managers.
+This course is directed to senior community managers.
 It provides an understanding of working relationships and processes employed in creating and transitioning developer controlled CIDs to owner involved associations.
-Course content focuses on Bureau of Real Estate (BRE) documents and regulations, start-up operations prior to the first close of escrow, phasing schedules, ongoing operations and trends in new developments.
+Course content focuses on Department of Real Estate (DRE) documents and regulations, start-up operations prior to the first close of escrow, phasing schedules, ongoing operations and trends in new developments.

 The course provides valuable tips on working effectively with developers, establishing service provider requirements and onboarding homeowners to establish an efficiently operating homeowners association.